Services We Provide

-If you are pregnant we recommend booking to see your GP between six to eight weeks of pregnancy (dating back to the first day of your last period).
-Antenatal patients are seen by the doctor and midwife by appointment during normal surgery time throughout their pregnancy.
+If you are pregnant we recommend booking to see your midwife between six to eight weeks of pregnancy (dating back to the first day of your last period).
+Antenatal patients are seen by the midwife by appointment throughout their pregnancy.
+Midwives can be contacted on: 01869 243 763.
 Following baby’s birth, care is given in the home by the midwife and health visitor.
 All mothers are offered a six week postnatal check and family planning advice from their doctor.

 Child Health Promotion Clinics

 Regular developmental checks for the under fives are undertaken by the doctors and health visitors and vaccination clinics are held by the practice nurses.
 It is important that all children undergo these checks and are fully immunised against childhood diseases.
 You can read all about child vaccinations why your child should have them, what the schedule is, and all the other questions you might have at the link below: